 Online payment portal: Integrate a payment portal into your website via PayPal, credit card, or other payment options.

 Calendar integration: Sync appointments with calendars in Gmail, Outlook, or iCal.

 Compliance: For medical practices, many solutions are HIPAA compliant to protect patient or customer data.

-Check out our catalogue of appointment and scheduling software to find some of the most popular solutions for small business.
+Check out our catalog of appointment scheduling software to find some of the most popular solutions for small businesses.